Occurrence-Based Coverage

 regardless of when such claims are brought.
 A claims-made policy, in contrast, covers only claims arising and

 reported during the period of the policy.
-Claims-made insurance offers a lower price during the early years of
+Claims-made insurance offers a lower premium during the early years of

-coverage, but this is offset by sharp price increases after the first year.
-A typical physician’s claims-made policy in
+coverage, but this is offset by sharp premium increases after the first year.
+A typical physician's claims-made policy in

 policy is cancelled after only one year, the combined cost of the basic premium

-and tail coverage is over 105% of the occurrence rate.
+and an extended reporting endorsement "tail" coverage is over 105% of the occurrence rate.

 Prior Acts Protections (PAP)

-A physician leaving a claims-made program should purchase “tail”
+A physician leaving a claims-made insurance program should purchase an extended reporting endorsement or "tail"

-coverage to protect against late reported claims which otherwise may be
+coverage from their expiring carrier to protect against late reported claims which otherwise may be

 uncovered.
 The CCC Program offers Prior Acts Protection (PAP) coverage

-liabilities when a physician leaves a claims-made program.
-When you purchase PAP coverage you get
+"tail" coverage when a physician leaves a claims-made insurance program.
+CCC PAP coverage

-standard CCC occurrence coverage with a Prior Acts Protection feature included.
-PAP coverage has a total aggregate limit,
+provides standard CCC occurrence coverage with a Prior Acts Protection feature included.

-Purchase of PAP coverage includes a three-year obligation to
+Purchase of CCC PAP coverage requires a three-year obligation to

 coverage is available to qualifying physicians in all specialties except